 Atrial tachycardia with AV block is arrhythmia specific for digoxin toxicity.
 Digoxin toxicity is also characterized by nausea, vomiting, abdominal pain, fatigue, confusion, and color vision alterations.

 Nurses, pharmacists, and other healthcare workers who look after patients with heart disease should be very familiar with the different antiarrhythmic agents.
 All antiarrhythmic drugs are also potentially pro-arrhythmic.
 Intravenous administration should be performed only under cardiac monitoring.

-Amiodarone is an excellent antiarrhythmic agent, but long term use has correlations with corneal opacities, thyroid problems, and lung infiltrates.
+Amiodarone is an excellent antiarrhythmic agent, but long-term use correlates with corneal opacities, thyroid problems, and lung infiltrates.
 That is why amiodarone is not preferred in young patients and preferred choice in the old population.
 Digoxin has a narrow therapeutic index.
 The therapeutic serum digoxin levels range is 0.5 to 2 ng/mL.
 Serum concentrations of cardiac glycosides require monitoring closely to avoid digitalis toxicity.
-Amiodarone, verapamil, quinidine, and diltiazem increases the serum levels of digoxin and can lead to toxicity.
-The recommendation is to reduce digoxin dose by 25% to 50% with close monitoring of digoxin levels weekly for several weeks.
+Amiodarone, verapamil, quinidine, and diltiazem increase the serum levels of digoxin and can lead to toxicity.
+The recommendation is to reduce the digoxin dose by 25% to 50% with close monitoring of digoxin levels weekly for several weeks.
 Periodic electrolyte evaluation is a recommendation.
 Hypokalemia may make the patient more susceptible to digitalis toxicity.
 Only by being aware of the adverse effects can one reduce the morbidity associated with these agents.